Have you ever looked at your life and thought, “Wait. Is this all there is and all I can be?”

 It.
 Was.
 Tree-mend-us!

-Our event became a catalyst in the broader simple-living movement and I’m grateful that countless others have now put their awesome fingerprints on what we’re building together.
+Despite a short run, our event became a catalyst in the broader simple-living movement and I'm grateful that countless others put their fingerprints on what we built.

 What's the Next Chapter?